Genokarma/tutorials/docs/modules/abricate/index.md

 ## Find antibiotic-resistant genes

-- We will use the tool called [ABRicate](https://github.com/tseemann/abricate) to find antibiotic-resistant genes in the (draft) genome.
+We will use the tool called [ABRicate](https://github.com/tseemann/abricate) to find antibiotic-resistant genes in the (draft) genome.

 - ABRicate uses a [database](https://cge.cbs.dtu.dk/services/data.php) of these genes called [ResFinder](https://cge.cbs.dtu.dk/services/ResFinder).

-In the tools panel, go to <ss>NGS Analysis: NGS Annotation: ABRicate</ss>.
+In the tools panel seach box, type in "abricate"

+* Click on <ss>ABRicate</ss>
-- For <ss>Select fasta file</ss> choose <fn>contigs.fasta</fn> (or the name of your own assembly file.)
+- For <ss>Input file</ss> choose <fn>contigs.fasta</fn> (or the name of your own assembly file.)
 - Click <ss>Execute</ss>.

 There is one output file.

-Click on the eye icon to view.
-It should look like this, although likely with a different number of rows.
+* Click on the eye icon to view.
+* It should look like this, although likely with a different number of rows.
+* (We have used a miniature genome in this example, so only have a few rows).

 - This shows a table with one line for each antibiotic-resistant gene found, in which contig, at which position, and the % coverage.

 ![abricate results](images/abricate.png)

 In the output from Abricate, column 5 has the list of the antibiotic-resistant gene names.

-Some of these may be complete, exact matches, and some may have a gap/mutation in their sequence which can affect whether that protein is actually expressed.
+* Some of these may be complete, exact matches, and some may have a gap/mutation in their sequence which can affect whether that protein is actually expressed.

-To find out more about what type of AMR genes these are, you can search [Genbank](https://www.ncbi.nlm.nih.gov/gene/) with the gene name (e.g. aadD).
+* To find out more about what type of AMR genes these are, you can search [Genbank](https://www.ncbi.nlm.nih.gov/gene/) with the gene name (e.g. aadD).

 ## What's next?